Robb-S/plainlist/details.md

 I have set up an API endpoint to report whether a username already exists, and I check for existing usernames as the registering user is typing in their potential username, rather than waiting for them to submit the registration form.
 (I debounce the input value of the Textfield and use useEffect to check the API when the debounced value changes.)

-## UX - last list used (not fully implemented)
+## UX - last list used

-The app keeps track of the last list used, and it initially shows that list when the user logs in or starts the app when already logged in.
+By default, the app keeps track of the last list used, and it initially shows that list when the user logs in or starts the app when already logged in.
 List usage is defined as adding, deleting or editing items within a list.
+This feature can be turned on or off from the settings screen.

 ## To-do

+- turn on and off last list feature
 - move flatMode to user Profile
-- edit nickname from settings page
-- validate input for nicknames and login fields
-- finish implementing last list feature
 - copy list
 - handle conditions for internet outage
 - authenticate w/ third party service